geostl/STLGISDataSources/README.md

 # STLGISDataSources
 STL GIS data sources. list of schools and organizations that have data availalbe.
- Contains word doc of links to data sources.
+ Contains PDF of links to data sources.
+ Please check the terms of use for the data.